RyuShizen/CryptoAppIndex/README.md

 - **Chart Command**: Get an insightful graph and visualize the performance of your favorite apps alongside Bitcoin's price fluctuations with /chart command..

-- **Live Status Updates**: The bot continuously updates its status to show the current ranks of tracked applications, providing real-time insights directly in its Discord status.
+- **Live Status Updates**: CryptoAppIndex continuously updates its status to show the current ranks of tracked applications, providing real-time insights directly in its Discord status.

 ## Installation